Nina’s Tips & Techniques: Chicken Breast

 Whenever I cook chicken breast it comes out dry.
 What am I doing wrong?

-I really like breaded chicken, but when I try to make it at home the breading always falls off, burns, or the chicken is raw inside – help!
+I really like breaded chicken, but when I try to make it at home the breading always falls off, burns or the chicken is raw inside – help!

-Breaded chicken is of course delicious and, while seeming simple, it actually requires technique that is rather complex because you are dealing with a lot of ingredients that cook differently and all have to come together as one.
+Breaded chicken is of course delicious and, while seeming simple, it actually requires a technique that is rather complex because you are dealing with a lot of ingredients that cook differently and all have to come together as one.
 As usual, instead of telling you all the things that might go wrong I will just tell you my own simple and effective tips for breading chicken.
-Make sure to use a three part dredge – flour, beaten egg, then bread crumbs – I like panko bread crumbs because they are so light and crunchy.
+Make sure to use a three-part dredge – flour, beaten egg, then bread crumbs – I like panko bread crumbs because they are so light and crunchy.
 I like to slice my chicken breasts into thin strips before dredging them.
 If you bread the whole chicken breast the bread crumbs will burn before the chicken cooks through.
-I like to pan fry my breaded chicken in about ¼ inch of high heat vegetable oil – about 5-7 minutes on each side.
+I like to pan-fry my breaded chicken in about ¼ inch of high heat vegetable oil – about 5-7 minutes on each side.
 Then I drain the crisp strips on a cooling rack set over a sheet tray to collect any extra oil – placing them on paper towels will leave them soggy on the bottom.
 I also like to season them with salt and pepper when they come out of the oil – the salt will stick to the crispy breadcrumbs and make them super tasty.